Have you discovered what the best dog food for senior dogs is? If you haven’t I assume you’re hoping I will reveal the brand…right?

 Some senior dogs can eat anything and have no problems, others have health challenges that may affect the types of foods they are able to eat.
 It’s best to find out your dog’s current health status, get recommendations from your traditional and holistic vets, do your research and decide what makes sense to you.

-If Red was able to eat any type of dog food I would feed her Lily’s Kitchen, for a number of reasons.
+If Red had been able to eat any type of dog food I would have fed her Lily’s Kitchen with some raw food added, for a number of reasons.

 - When we first adopted our other dog Jack he was constantly scratching, so I wanted a dog food as natural as possible, not loaded with fillers or non-essentials